Act Justly, Love Mercy and Walk Humbly with your God

 RE is taught so that both ‘Learning About Religion‘ and ‘Learning From Religion‘ is planned for in every lesson.
 Children are encouraged to reflect on and develop their own understanding of what they have learnt and how it applies to them both in knowledge and in spirit.

-Across the school there are sigh expectations of the pupil outcomes.
+Pupil Achievement Across the school there are high expectations of the pupil outcomes.
 All pupils are supported to ensure that they all achieve highly.
 Lessons are taught in a variety of methods and the pupil’s produce work that is creative and reflective.

 Curriculum time – Sufficient dedicated curriculum time, meeting explicitly RE objectives, however organised, should be committed to the delivery of RE.
 This should aim to be close to 10% but must be no less than 5%.